nickzoic/nick.zoic.org/art/the-touring-commuter/index.md

 which are just cheap 150mm "classic bar ends" from BBB, with a pair of very cheap flexi rubber grips forced over them (try some compressed air down the hole in the end)

+Since the bars got a bit narrower as well there's no problem with the cables reaching.

 ## Granny Gears

 One of the things I really liked about this bike was that it came with a broad range of gears: a triple 26/36/48 crankset and a 9 speed 11x34 cassette.

+I know triples are uncool these days, and everyone loves 1x drivetrains and that have two separate gear shifts is rocket surgery and beyond young people or whatever.
+I don't mind them.

 The lowest gear, 26:34, is quite low indeed at 21 [gear inches](https://www.sheldonbrown.com/gloss_g.html#gearinch), but I ended up using it quite a bit, for example on gravel roads where it's quite nice to be able to spin